JohnAustinDev/osis-converters/ReadMe.md

 SETTING | DESCRIPTION
 ------- | -----------
 **SourceProject** | A required entry specifying the source project to convert from.
-**CC** | Convert control files using the previously selected MODE.
-Each control file has a `CC: <file>` line, and each path is relative to it's main project directory.
+**CC** | Convert control and project files using the previously selected MODE.
+The path is relative to the source project and should not begin with `.` or `/`.
+The keyword `DICTMOD` can be used in place of the dictionary subdirectory.
+Example: `CC: DICTMOD/images/*`
 **CCOSIS** | Convert an OSIS file using the previously selected MODE.
 Examples: `CCOSIS: <code>` or `CCOSIS: <code>DICT` **Mode[cctable]** | Use a CC table do the conversion.
 CC tables are no longer supported by SIL.
 Use SET_MODE_Script instead.
 **Mode[script]** | Use the given script to do the conversion.
 The script path is relative to the project directory.
 The script needs to take two arguments: input-file and output-file